Jiya-code21/project_by_using_lovable/README.md

-🚀 Lovable Projects Showcase by Jiya Agrawal(Me)
+🚀 Lovable Projects Showcase by Jiya Agrawal (Me)

 Hi, I’m Jiya – a passionate B.Tech CSE student at GLA University, building beautiful and interactive frontend apps using [Lovable](https://lovable.so) (a no-code UI editor) ✨.

-This repository contains a growing list of projects I’ve created using Lovable.
-Stay tuned for more updates!
+This repository contains a growing list of projects I’ve created using Lovable — quick builds, creative ideas, and fun UI experiments that I turn into working apps within 30–60 minutes during my free time. 🌟

+💭 Why Lovable?

+Is it good to code from scratch?
+Absolutely — but sometimes, when a random idea strikes, **speed matters** more than setup!
+Instead of spending hours on boilerplate code, I use Lovable and just describe the idea as a prompt — and boom 💥 — the UI is generated, editable, and ready to ship!

+This repo lists all the projects I’ve made this way — fast, functional, and fun.

  🛠️ Projects

 | Project Name               | Description                                           | Live Link                                                |
 |---------------------------|-------------------------------------------------------|-----------------------------------------------------------|
 | 🧭 Career Compass Reader   | A clean, distraction-free Pomodoro timer for focus.  | [Visit Project](https://career-compass-reader.lovable.app) |
 | 🌈 Mood Array Explorer     | Visualize your mood across time using emojis.        | [Visit Project](https://mood-array-explorer.lovable.app/) |

----

 📌 About Me

-- 🎓 Computer Science student at GLA University
 - 🛠️ Exploring frontend tools, backend frameworks & real-world projects
 - 🌱 Learning by building
+- ⚡ Love experimenting with tools like Lovable for fast prototyping

 💡 More Coming Soon!

-I’ll keep updating this repository as I build more projects using Lovable.
+I’ll keep updating this repository as I build more mini-projects using Lovable.
+These are quick builds that start from simple ideas and turn into real apps — all within an hour.
 Feel free to check them out and drop feedback! 💬